EMS-TU-Ilmenau/EMS-TU-Ilmenau.github.io/content/students/metrology/index.md

 Possible problems that could be explored are:

-- Verification of full-polarimetric channel sounders: We want to use artifacts with a known impact on the polarization of an electromagnetic waves to build test channels for full-polarimetric channel sounders.
-This allows comparing the expected scattering matrix of the test channel against the measurement and processing results.
+- Verification of full-polarimetric channel sounders: We want to use artifacts (e.g. edge/corner reflectors) with a known impact on the polarization of an electromagnetic waves to build test channels for full-polarimetric channel sounders.
 Additionally, we can use polarimetric decompositions to detect such canonical objects/shapes in more complex channel measurements allowing to build more precise channel models.

 - Dense scattering artifacts: Channel models typically make use of two modeling approaches; a deterministic approach describing highly resolvable and specular propagation paths, and a stochastic approach accounting for dense scattering in the environment that cannot be resolved into specular paths.
-However, test artifacts for dense scattering are still not explored.
 Hence, we want to build a reverberation box (comparable to reverberation chambers in acoustics) and combine it with artifacts for specular paths allowing to test the trade-off between deterministic and stochastic model components.

 Due to the experimental character, these topics are most suited for a bachelor or master thesis.